code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/supports.md

 ## K5 Intro to Computer Science Supports

 Find the K5 Intro to Computer Science curriculum and resources at [studio.code.org](http://studio.code.org/).
-For Code.org's technical requirements to teach K5 Intro to Computer Science, please go [here](https://support.code.org/hc/en-us/articles/202591743-What-kind-of-operating-system-and-browser-do-I-need-to-use-Code-org-s-online-learning-system-).

-### Office Hours
+Code.org's technical requirements to teach K5 Intro to Computer Science can be found [here](https://support.code.org/hc/en-us/articles/202591743-What-kind-of-operating-system-and-browser-do-I-need-to-use-Code-org-s-online-learning-system-).

-Coming Soon
+For additional support, such as online office hours (*coming soon*), K-5 forum, and FAQ, go to [code.org/educate/k5](http://code.org/educate/k5).

 [**Back to the top**](#top)